ascholerChemeketa/cs160Reader/_sources/BYOB/Basics/index.rst

-.. include:: ../global.rst
+.. include:: ../../global.rst

-BYOB Terminology and Interface
+BYOB Basics
 =================================

 This module is focused on understanding the basics of how BYOB works.